jepersson/jepersson.github.io/_posts/2017-07-02-p3-street-cleaning.md

 a rainy day sometime in the future instead.
 But, we can say that while it is important to have clean and consistent data the metadata is equally important in order to analyze it.

+As a last footnote, a possible way to flesh out the missing parts of the data set would be to use another data source with information complementing the one existing OpenStreetMap data.
+One such source would be the Swedish yellow pages, [eniro.se](http://www.eniro.se), which contains addresses and names to both businesses and private residents in Sweden.

+I believe that as long as we use the data obtained for personal use it should be okay, but they might would like to have a word with us should our analysis end up in any commercial application.
+Another thing to take into account is restrictions on the number of requests and amount of data we are able to pull out from their open API.
+It is not uncomman that there are restrictions to minimize the risk of misuse and depending on the size of our data set this might cause trouble for us.

+Thank you for holding out until the end of another of my long posts and I hope to see you next time when we will look closer at some explorative data analysis.